chepec/eduprint-uu/README.md

 Make sure to write `USER\<username>@user.uu.se` in the username field, and **password A** in the password field.

-This has been tested to work, at least on my system (headless Ubuntu 18.04 with i3wm).
+This has been tested to work, at least on my system (Ubuntu 18.04 running lightdm/i3wm).